LeonLow97-Sandbox/react-bootcamp/stephen_grider/11-state-design.md

 ## Functional State Updates

 - Simple Version
   - Use if new value does not depend on old.
   - E.g., `setCounter(10)`
 - Functional Version
   - Use if new value depends on old.

+## State Design for **Dropdown**

+- State
+  - An item can be selected
+    - Name ('selected'), Type: option | null
+  - Menu opens and closes ('isOpen')
+    - Name ('isOpen'), Type: boolean
+- Event Handler
+  - Click an option
+  - Click the dropdown